 Calling New York City a popular tourist destination would be quite the understatement.
 New York, New York takes our breath away at every turn, from lit-up Times Square to the iconic Grand Central Terminal, and world-famous Madison Square Garden to the packed theatres of Broadway, there’s never a shortage of things to see and do in The Big Apple.
 There’s so much going on in Manhattan, it can be easy to get overwhelmed from the moment you land at JFK or LaGuardia airports.

-That’s why we suggest taking care of those first steps now — book a charter bus to get you and your travel group from either airport directly to your hotel.
-Here’s your NYC airport bus rental cheat sheet.
+That’s why we suggest taking care of those first steps now — book a charter bus or minibus to get you and your travel group from either airport directly to your hotel.
+Here’s your NYC airport shuttle bus rental cheat sheet.

 Do you need to charter a bus from JFK or LaGuardia?